-On Saturday, October 12, 2019, Project Vietnam Foundation will host its 24th Annual Gala Fundraising Event.
+On Saturday, October 12, 2019, Project Vietnam Foundation will host its 24th Anniversary Gala Fundraising Event.

 As 24th Annual Gala for Project Vietnam Foundation is almost underway, we are recruiting passionate volunteers to assist us in helping make this event a memorable event for guest and to help raise funds for our future projects in Vietnam and in the US.

 We are asking volunteers to be able to help between the hours of 3:00 pm – 11:00 pm, on Saturday, October 12, 2019, at the Westminster Rose Center, 14140 All American Way, Westminster, CA 92683.